 Make sure you perform a software update for macOS (here's how to update macOS) and all the apps installed on your Mac.

-Click on the Apple icon in the Menu bar and choose Software Update, if it's there, or App Store > Updates otherwise.
+If you are running an older version the Mac OS, click on the Apple icon in the Menu bar and choose Software Update, if it's there, or App Store > Updates otherwise.

 If you have apps purchased outside of the App Store they will need to be updated separately.
 You'll usually find Check for Software Update if you click on the program name in the Menu bar.